EpicGamesExt/PixelStreamingInfrastructure/tools/browser-rtpcapabilities/README.md

 Now, open a web browser at http://127.0.0.1:8080, and click on *Run*.

-The resulting output is a JSON object you can copy-paste into the file [mediasoup-sdp-bridge/src/BrowserRtpCapabilities.ts](../../src/BrowserRtpCapabilities.ts).
-After copying it, run the Prettier.js code formatter on the file, so the JSON gets converted into a more conventional JavaScript-style object.
-And that's it!
+The resulting text is source code of a JavaScript object, which that you can copy-paste into the file [mediasoup-sdp-bridge/src/BrowserRtpCapabilities.ts](../../src/BrowserRtpCapabilities.ts).